moltin/moltin-shippo-rates/README.md

 Once you have the function deployed, take a note of the immutable `now.sh` url.

-You can use this URL to make requests, providing you send along `X-MOLTIN-SECRET-KEY` in the request header.
+You can use this URL to make requests, providing you send along `X-MOLTIN-SECRET-KEY` in the request header that is the same you defined in `.env`.
+You may wish to invoke this function server side so you don't expose your `MOLTIN_SECRET_KEY` but you could remove this feature entirely.

 Send a request to `http://localhost:3000` that includes the following payload